salesforce/speech-datasets/README.md

 ### Debugging Notes
 1. If your code hangs or starts running very slowly, try the following solutions:
-    1. Setting `num_workers` (in the constructor of the `SpeechDataLoader`) to a lower value.
-If you did not specify this manually, the default is `1`.
-In some cases, setting it to `0` may help, but try (2) first.
+    1. Setting `chunksize` (in the constructor of the `SpeechDataLoader`) to a lower value.
+If you did not specify this manually, the default is `32`.
+This is appropriate for performing spectral augmentation and CMVN on the fly, but may be too large for online feature computation.
     2. Setting `data_cache_mb` (in the constructor of the `SpeechDataLoader`) to a lower value.
 If you did not specify this manually, the default is `2048`.
+    3. Setting `num_workers` (in the constructor of the `SpeechDataLoader`) to a lower value.
+If you did not specify this manually, the default is `1`.
+In some cases, setting it to `0` may help, but try (i) and (ii) first.
-    3. Adding additional swap memory to your system.
+    4. Adding additional swap memory to your system.

-    These solutions can address hangs due to one or more processes triggering `OSError: [Errno 12] Cannot allocate memory`, but (i) and (ii) can also address cases of slow training due to I/O thrashing.
+    These solutions can address hangs due to one or more processes triggering `OSError: [Errno 12] Cannot allocate memory`, but (i) to (iii) can also address cases of slow training due to I/O thrashing.

 # Combining Datasets